Hurricane Zeta: Alabama

 Strong winds impacted Mobile, which was still recovering from Hurricane Sally from the month prior.
 The weather service at Mobile Regional Airport reported sustained winds of 48 mph and a wind gust of 91 mph.
 An observation at the museum ship USS Alabama reported sustained winds of 64 mph while an observation at the Buccaneer Yacht Club reported a wind gust of 60 mph.
 An observation in Evergreen reported sustained winds of 41 mph with a wind gust of 68 mph and a minimum pressure of 988 mb was reported at the Demopolis Municipal Airport as Zeta passed nearby.
 A National Ocean Service station at the Bayou La Batre Bridge reported 6.89 ft of storm surge as well.
 An observation in Wetumpka reported sustained winds of 44 mph.
 One person died when a tree fell on a mobile home in rural Clarke County.
-Overall, Zeta caused $825 million damage in Alabama.
+Overall, Zeta caused $825 million damage in Alabama, as well as 500,000 power outages.

 East Coast of the United States

 After interacting and merging with the winter storm located over the Southern Plains, Zeta caused widespread wind damage throughout the rest of the Southeastern United States.
 A wind gust of 52 mph was observed in Pensacola, Florida.
 Zeta crossed over Northern Georgia beginning at 05:00 UTC on October 29, causing major impacts, especially in Metro Atlanta.
 Wind gust was recorded to be up to 60 mph on the Georgia/Alabama border, near Piedmont, Alabama.
 In Acworth, Georgia, a large oak tree was uprooted and fell on a mobile home, killing a man.
 Two other adults and a child were in the home at the time of the incident but were not injured.
 Two other people in Buford, Georgia, also died from a tree falling onto their house.
 Nearly a million people in Metro Atlanta were without power the morning after the storm.
 Thousands of people in Metro Atlanta were still without power four days after the storm, in addition to at least one polling location which was to be used for the 2020 elections, resulting in an emergency change in such locations.
-Overall, Zeta caused $1.1 billion damage in Georgia.
+Overall, Zeta caused $1.1 billion damage in Georgia, becoming one of the top five costliest tropical cyclones in Georgia in the process.

 In North Carolina, sustained tropical-storm force winds moved over the entire state.
 A sustained wind of 41 mph and a gust to 82 mph was reported at Cashiers while a sustained wind of 38 mph and a gust to 51 mph were reported at the Greensboro Piedmont Triad International Airport.
 A sustained wind of 51 mph and a gust to 72 mph was also reported at a station in Conway, to the east of Roanoke Rapids.
 As the storm raced offshore, a sustained wind of 39 mph and a gust to 46 mph was reported at Ocean City, Maryland.
 Overall, Zeta caused $550 million damage in the Carolinas and $25 million in Virginia.